WICG/soft-navigations/README.md

 The Soft Navigation API considers a "soft navigation" when the following occurs:

-- A user-based interaction occurs (URL updates without a user interaction don't count)
+- A user-initiated interaction occurs,
-- … which results in a DOM modification and a paint
+- … which results in DOM modifications that lead to sufficiently contentful paints,
-- … and a URL update occurs, which changes the history state
+- … and a URL update occurs, which changes the history state.

+(Notice: URL updates without a user interaction, or without content updates, aren't measured.)

 [PerformanceTimeline#168](https://github.com/w3c/performance-timeline/issues/168) outlines the desire to be able to better report performance metrics on soft navigation.
 Heuristics for detecting soft navigations can ensure that developers can measure their SPA’s performance metrics, and optimize them to benefit their users.